 This leads to many situations for user access to services where PKI based authentication is not a good choice, and that it is preferable to use passwords for client/server authentication.

-All currently available protocols for password based authentication have one or more serious deficiencies.
-A replacement is needed that addresses these issues and is straightforward to deploy.
+All previously available protocols for password based authentication had one or more serious deficiencies.
+A replacement was needed that addresses these issues and is straightforward to deploy.

 Threats against Password based deployment